thoughtworks/simplebandit/README.md

 ### With action features

 By defining action features we can also learn across actions: e.g. by choosing a fruit we make other fruits also more likely for the next recommendation.
-All features values should be > -1 and < 1.
+N.B. all features values should be encoded between -1 and 1.

 ```typescript
 const actions: IAction[] = [